CHAPTER 155

 (2) Conditional approval of a preliminary plat shall not constitute approval of the final plat.
 Rather, it shall be deemed an expression of approval to the layout submitted on the preliminary plat as a guide to the preparation of the final plat.

-(F) Longevity.
-Approval of a preliminary plat is effective for one year unless extended by the Planning Board, based on a finding that the delay has been unavoidable and the extension is in the public interest.
+(E) Longevity.
+Approval of a preliminary plat is effective for two years unless extended by the Planning and Zoning Board, based on a finding that the delay has been unavoidable and the extension is in the public interest.
+No more than two extensions for one year each may be granted for the same preliminary plat.
+The applicant shall follow requirements in DPM Chapter 2 on preliminary plat extension procedure.

-(A) The subdivider shall submit eight copies of the preliminary plat to the Planning Board.
-The preliminary plat shall include all land owned or controlled by the subdivider, which is or may be suitable for or susceptible to subdivision or development, and adjoins the land proposed to be subdivided.
-The preliminary plat shall be drawn to a scale of 1 inch to 200 feet for the purpose of showing all details clearly.
+(A) The subdivider shall submit a digital copy of the preliminary plat to the Development Services Department.
+The preliminary plat shall include all land owned or controlled by the subdivider, which is or may be suitable for subdivision or development, and adjoins the land proposed to be subdivided.
+The preliminary plat shall be drawn to a scale of one inch to 200 feet or larger; one inch to 100 feet is preferable for the purpose of showing all details clearly.
 An adequate number of sheets shall be used to show the proposed subdivision in its entirety.
 Where more than one sheet is required, each sheet shall be numbered in relation to the total number of sheets involved, and each sheet shall have a small key map showing its relationship to the whole.
+Further requirements are listed in DPM Chapter 2, Procedures, preliminary plat requirements.

 (B) The preliminary plat shall contain the following information: